Find Affordable College Courses

 Read full report on Design & Applied Arts at John Brown University

-Southern Arkansas University Main Campus did quite well in this year’s ranking of the most popular places for design and applied arts students to get a bachelor’s degree.
-It came in at #7 on the list.
-Southern Arkansas University Main Campus is a small public school located in the remote town of Magnolia.
+Southern Arkansas University Main Campus came in at #7 in this year’s edition of the Most Popular Design & Applied Arts Bachelor’s Degree Schools in Arkansas ranking.
+Southern Arkansas University Main Campus is a small public school located in the town of Magnolia.

 About 33% of the students majoring in design at the school are women while 67% are male.